 Step 6: Clearly articulate your value proposition to your customers.

 Think of this as an elevator pitch.
 In 25 words or less, what does your business provide that keeps your customers loyal?
-That might be outstanding service, customizable products, reliability, unique expertise – whatever it is, you need to identify it and be able to articulate it clearly.
+That might be outstanding service, customizable products, reliability, or unique expertise – whatever it is, you need to identify it and be able to articulate it clearly.